-Trump Derangement Syndrome — not science — authorized privileged young white insurrectionists to torch and destroy hundreds of black businesses and eliminate thousands of black jobs, then expunged any mention of their black victims.
+Trump Derangement Syndrome — not science — authorized privileged young white insurrectionists to torch and destroy dozens of black business districts, hundreds of black businesses, and thousands of black jobs, then expunged any mention of their black victims.

 Trump Derangement Syndrome — not science — imposed incoherent vaccine mandates that fired tens of thousands of formerly heroic and urgently needed first responders and frontline healthcare workers, and kept millions of unvaccinated blacks out of restaurants, businesses, and entertainment venues for the first time since Jim Crow.

 Trump Derangement Syndrome — not science — suppressed all corporate, social media and scientific narratives that challenged official federal, state, and city pro-lockdown, pro-mask, pro-vaccine, and pro-child-abuse mandates.

 Trump Derangement Syndrome — not science — jerry-rigged state election laws at the eleventh hour of the 2020 general election to avoid the disaster of 2016, when Trump defeated Clinton with a far better ground game to get out the election-day vote in critical swing states.

 Trump Derangement Syndrome — not science — precipitated the greatest upward transfer of wealth in history from poor and middle class people worldwide to technomedia and pharmaceutical oligarchs.